Police officer killed in shooting in Gwinnett County near middle school

 Witnesses told police there were four people in the car, which fled the scene.

-At 12 a.m.
-Sunday, Gwinnett Police Chief Butch Ayers said one suspect, Isaiah Pretlow, 19, was taken into custody by agents with the U.S. Marshals Office around 11:30 p.m.
-Police said he fled on foot after crashing the suspect vehicle.
+At a news conference early Sunday morning, Gwinnett Police Chief Butch Ayers said one suspect, Isaiah Pretlow, 19, had been taken into custody by agents with the U.S. Marshals Office at around 11:30 p.m.
+Saturday.
+Police said he had fled on foot after crashing the suspect vehicle.
 Police found him nearby and he pointed a gun at officers and fired several rounds before being taken into custody.

-An active manhunt is still underway for a second suspect, Tafahree Maynard, 18.
+An active manhunt remains still underway for a second suspect, Tafahree Maynard, 18.
 He has outstanding warrants for aggravated assault and felony murder.
 He is considered armed and dangerous.

 Officer Toney was taken to Gwinnett Medical Center in Lawrenceville where he died as a result of his injuries.
 Gwinnett Police Sgt.
 Jake Smith said the bullet did not hit his vest.